sanity-io/gatsby-portfolio-preview-poc/studio/README.md

 ![Screenshot 2019-12-06 09 16 20](https://user-images.githubusercontent.com/134077/70307283-1daef900-1809-11ea-933c-d06df8921b40.png)

-### Banners
+### IRL preview

-Banners are ads shown in various contexts, like on billboards in New York and Osaka, and they use content from `ad` documents as the data source.
+IRL previews are in this example ads shown in various contexts, like on billboards in New York and Osaka, or a magazine, and they use content from `ad` documents as the data source.
 In our examples, we have billboards in New York and Osaka, and each `ad` document has a different heading, tagline and background image that the preview component uses to show on the billboard.

 ![Preview](https://cdn.sanity.io/images/3do82whm/next/1b33361e5716caf8936d8079dac091e0c7b43d98-1425x767.gif)